vaisu03/studyMate/README.md

 GitHub Pages: Push your code → Go to repo settings → Enable Pages.

 Netlify: Drag & drop your project folder to deploy instantly.
----
-## 🤝 Contributing

-Contributions are welcome!
-If you’d like to enhance the project, feel free to fork the repo and submit a pull request.